dokku/dokku.github.io/_posts/2016-04-18-deploying-gogs-to-dokku.markdown

 tags: dokku ports gogs tutorial
 ---

-Hot on the release of Dokku 0.6.0, here is a sweet tutorial made possible by the new port handling feature of Dokku.
+Hot off the release of Dokku 0.6.3, here is a sweet tutorial made possible by the new port handling feature of Dokku.

 ### What is Gogs?